idkwhereisthisname/idkwhereisthisname.github.io/guides/riitagsetupwhylol.md

 what you need

-a non-banned from nintendo network 3ds (it's the same even if its not homebrewed)
+a non-banned from nintendo network 3ds (it's the same even if its not homebrewed) (if you dont have a 3ds scroll up)

 a working internet connection